 All Saints is a Catholic Voluntary Academy providing education for boys and girls between the ages of eleven and eighteen.

 The School Day:

 We have a Safeguarding Policy and procedures in place.
-The school has a designated Safeguarding Liaison Officer and Safeguarding Governor.
+The school has designated Safeguarding Liaison Officers and a Safeguarding Governor.

 The school has an integrated resource for students who have physical disabilities.
 These students are admitted to the school via the LA and have a statement of special educational need which recommends this type of provision.
 Any other students with statements of special educational needs who wish to be admitted to the school are considered alongside all other applicants, using the school admission criteria.
 The Governing Body makes every effort to accommodate any child with special learning needs when it has been agreed by the Governors that the school can offer appropriate educational environment for the child and the necessary support and resources are available.
 Further information regarding Special Educational Needs can be found in the school prospectus.

 Students are assigned to a tutor group of 25 students.
 These tutor groups are arranged into five houses each with a Head of House and two House Mentors.